 The purpose of this short paper is to examine whether a screen based virtual pet, specifically Nintendogs, gives any form of companionship comparable to a real pet.
 Nintendogs runs on a Nintendo DS, a mobile games console.
 The unit has a full colour screen showing an animated puppy which users must feed, water, walk, play with and train.
 An abundance of literature exists examining the benefits of owning a real pet yet very little has been written about human attachment to virtual pets.
 Six hundred five Nintendog users were contacted by email with a request to complete a questionnaire about their interaction, 80 (13%) responded.
 Nine hundred requests were made to a similar group who were asked to respond about their real pet, if they had one.
 One hundred sixteen responses were received.
 Results indicate that a Nintendog does give companionship, but companionship which is significantly less than that given by a real dog or cat.

-This list is based on CrossRef data as of 14 september 2021.
+This list is based on CrossRef data as of 29 february 2024.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.